All the objects using the vSAN default policy (FTT=1) are stuck in "reduced-availability-with-no-rebuild" status.

 Resolution

-• To resolve this issue, the user needs to remove the existing fault domain, which contains all three ESXi hosts.
-After removing the existing single fault domain, all the ESXi hosts will reside in their own single-host fault domain, which will satisfy the three fault domains, and the object will resync to satisfy the FTT=1 policy, and eventually the objects will be healthy.
+• Remove the existing fault domain, which contains all ESXi hosts.
+After removing the existing single fault domain, all the ESXi hosts will reside in their own single-host fault domain as Standalone Hosts, which will satisfy the minimum of three fault domains, and the objects will resync to satisfy the FTT=1 policy.
+Once resync completes the objects will be healthy.

 Additional Information